brick/std/README.md

 ### IO

 File I/O functionality is provided via static methods in the [FileSystem](https://github.com/brick/std/blob/master/src/Io/FileSystem.php) class.
 All methods throw an [IoException](https://github.com/brick/std/blob/master/src/Io/IoException.php) on failure.

+*The ultimate aim of this class would be to throw fine-grained exceptions for specific cases (file already exists, destination is a directory, etc.) but this would require to analyze PHP error messages, making the library fragile to changes, and/or call several internal filesystem functions in a row, making most of the operations non-atomic.
+Both approaches have potentially serious drawbacks.
+Ideas and comments welcome.*

 Method list: